Get our newsletter

 Where can I find the deceased's administrative information?

-It's a complicated, yet necessary step, which involves searching for certain information in the deceased's personal belongings.
+In France, it's a complicated, yet necessary step, which involves searching for certain information in the deceased's personal belongings.

 If the latter was organized, you'll be able to retrieve some of the information.
 If this is not the case, you may be able to find certain information on the account statements, in particular anything concerning direct debits from organizations, associations, suppliers, etc.